 The legality and effectiveness of traffic cameras is an ongoing issue debated nationwide.
 The Des Moines Register compared crash data from the previous six years to the present day to see if there was enough data to determine whether or not traffic cameras are making roads safer.
-We’re going to break down both sides of the argument and tell you what you can do to challenge an automatic traffic ticket if you get one.
+We’re going to break down both sides of the argument.
+Galligan Law in Des Moines will help you learn how to challenge an automatic traffic ticket if you get one.
 Do traffic cameras reduce crashes?

 The primary benefit of traffic cameras is for public safety.
 Proponents believe that they do in fact reduce crashes in short-term studies.
 Crashes that happen at intersections with cameras reported in the article were reduced by about half.
-Opponents say that the reduction is within the margin of error and more data is needed to truly say that the cameras make people slow down and go through intersections correctly.
+Opponents say that the reduction is within the margin of error.
+More data is needed to truly say that the cameras make people slow down and go through intersections correctly.

-However, red light cameras have also been correlated with an increased risk of rear-end collisions.
-Drivers are stopping faster to avoid getting a red light ticket, which can cause the car behind them crash.
+However, red-light cameras have also been correlated with an increased risk of rear-end collisions.
+Drivers are stopping faster to avoid getting a red light ticket, which can cause the car behind them to crash.
 It is unknown whether this is the case in Iowa yet due to the lack of data.

 The secondary benefit is revenue generation.
 A large portion of the money generated from traffic cameras is put back into the community or state, depending on the legislation.
 The contractor team running the cameras also receives a cut.
 In some states, like Florida, the terms of the contracts with traffic camera companies proved to be a huge bone of contention with locals and lead to lawsuits.